realmagicgreen/magicgreenastro/src/content/posts/artotel-bamboo.md

 ---
 title: Artotel Bamboo
-subtitle: "Luxury meets sustainability.
-Looking good with excellent bamboo architecture in Sanur, Bali."
+subtitle: 'Luxury meets sustainability.
+Looking good with excellent bamboo architecture in Sanur, Bali.'
 description: "With a state of the art brand new bamboo construction, Artotel Beach Club in Sanur, Bali brings vibrancy and color to the island's south east."
 category: solutions
 pubDate: 2018-06-08